Blue Gangsta: Background and leak

 The song was originally recorded between 1998 and 1999 for the Invincible album but failed to make the final cut.
 Dr. Freeze re-tooled the song without changing the original music to fit night clubs but this version was not featured on the Xscape album.
 In late 2010, a year after Jackson's passing, the full version of "Blue Gangsta" was leaked onto the internet.
 The original version of "Blue Gangsta" included on Xscape is an earlier version; engineer Michael Prince felt the decision to include this version didn't align with Jackson's vision for the song.
+The track seems to sample strings from Elmer Bernstein's 'Bumpy and The Queen', a song composed for the film Hoodlum, released in 1997.

 Opening with a movie score-like wash of strings and the urgent refrain, "What cha gonna do/You ain't no friend of mine/Look what you put me through/Now that I'm the blue gangsta," the Timbaland-produced tune features a spare, skittering beat and Jackson singing over the multi-tracked chorus.
 Brazilian tribute artist and impersonator Rodrigo Teaser revealed in a podcast that LaVelle Smith Jr. (Jackson's long-time personal friend, choreographer and dancer), who had worked with Teaser, told him that the song would be the last part of a gangster-themed trilogy to be presented in live performances; the two previous parts being "Smooth Criminal" and "Dangerous".